zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/animations.md

         }
       }
     ],
-    { useNativeDriver: true } // <-- 加上这一行
+    { useNativeDriver: true } // <-- Add this
-  )}
->
+  )}>
   {content}
 </Animated.ScrollView>
 ```

-You can see the native driver in action by running the [RNTester app](https://github.com/facebook/react-native/blob/master/RNTester/), then loading the Native Animated Example.
-You can also take a look at the [source code](https://github.com/facebook/react-native/blob/master/RNTester/js/examples/NativeAnimation/NativeAnimationsExample.js) to learn how these examples were produced.
+You can see the native driver in action by running the [RNTester app](https://github.com/facebook/react-native/tree/master/packages/rn-tester/), then loading the Native Animated Example.
+You can also take a look at the [source code](https://github.com/facebook/react-native/blob/master/packages/rn-tester/js/examples/NativeAnimation/NativeAnimationsExample.js) to learn how these examples were produced.

-#### 注意事项
+#### Caveats

 Not everything you can do with `Animated` is currently supported by the native driver.
 The main limitation is that you can only animate non-layout properties: things like `transform` and `opacity` will work, but flexbox and position properties will not.
 When using `Animated.event`, it will only work with direct events and not bubbling events.
 This means it does not work with `PanResponder` but does work with things like `ScrollView#onScroll`.